gargravish/gcp_release_notes/DEPLOYMENT.md

 ### Common Issues and Solutions

 1. **TypeScript Build Errors**
-   - If you encounter build errors related to TypeScript, check the error message for details about the specific issue.
+   - If you encounter build errors related to TypeScript during Docker build, there are two approaches:
+     - **Recommended for Production:** Fix the TypeScript errors in the frontend code
+     - **Quick Workaround for Testing:** Use the `build:no-check` script by modifying the Dockerfile:
+       ```diff
+       # Build frontend
+       - RUN cd frontend && npm run build
+       + RUN cd frontend && npm run build:no-check
+       ```
+   - Common TypeScript errors include:
+     - Unused imports (TS6133)
+     - Type mismatches in React components (TS2322)
+     - Missing properties in component props (TS2339)
-   - A common issue is with the `bigquery.service.ts` file where the BigQuery initialization may reference incorrect config properties.
+   - A common issue is also with the `bigquery.service.ts` file where the BigQuery initialization may reference incorrect config properties.
 Ensure your config structure in `src/config/index.ts` matches the environment variables you've set.

 2. **Environment Variables Issues**
    - Check if all required environment variables are correctly set in both backend/.env and frontend/.env.production